 In the event of acute overdosage, reversible renal toxicity has been reported in some cases.
 The stomach should be emptied by inducing vomiting or by gastric lavage.
-The patient should be carefully observed and given supportive treatment, including monitoring of renal function and administration of magnesium, aluminum, or calcium containing antacids which can reduce the absorption of ciprofloxacin.
+The patient should be carefully observed and given supportive treatment, including monitoring of renal function, urinary pH and acidify, if required, to prevent crystalluria and administration of magnesium, aluminum, or calcium containing antacids, which can reduce the absorption of ciprofloxacin.
 Adequate hydration must be maintained.
 Only a small amount of ciprofloxacin ( < 10%) is removed from the body after hemodialysis or peritoneal dialysis.

 Single doses of ciprofloxacin were relatively non-toxic via the oral route of administration in mice, rats, and dogs.
 No deaths occurred within a 14-day post treatment observation period at the highest oral doses tested; up to 5000 mg/kg in either rodent species, or up to 2500 mg/kg in the dog.
 Clinical signs observed included hypoactivity and cyanosis in both rodent species and severe vomiting in dogs.
 In rabbits, significant mortality was seen at doses of ciprofloxacin > 2500 mg/kg.
 Mortality was delayed in these animals, occurring 10-14 days after dosing.

 In mice, rats, rabbits and dogs, significant toxicity including tonic/clonic convulsions was observed at intravenous doses of ciprofloxacin between 125 and 300 mg/kg.

 Ciprofloxacin is contraindicated in persons with a history of hypersensitivity to ciprofloxacin, any member of the quinolone class of antimicrobial agents, or any of the product components (see DESCRIPTION).